mc32452/AI-Bulk-Website-Classifier/website-classifier/README.md

 ## Usage

-1. **Input Domains**: Enter website URLs in the textarea (one per line)
+1. **Input Domains**: Enter website URLs in the textarea (one per line).
+Invalid domains will be flagged.
 2. **Configure Settings**:
-   - Choose analysis method (HTML or OCR)
+   - Choose text extraction method (HTML Parsing or OCR Screenshots).
-   - Set worker threads for parallel processing
+   - Set worker threads for parallel processing (1-8).
-   - Enable/disable headless mode and anti-detection
+   - Enable/disable headless mode for browser automation.
+   - Optionally enable anti-detection measures.
+   - Decide whether to overwrite existing results for previously scanned domains.
-3. **Start Processing**: Click "Start Classification" to begin analysis
+3. **Start Analysis**: Click "Start Analysis" to begin.
-4. **Monitor Progress**: Watch real-time progress and statistics
+4. **Monitor Progress**: Observe real-time progress, including individual domain status and overall completion.
-5. **Review Results**: View classified websites in the results table
+5. **Review Results**: View classified websites in the sortable and searchable results table.
+6. **View Detailed Summary**: Click the eye icon to see a detailed summary for a specific domain.
-6. **Export Data**: Download results as CSV for further analysis
+7. **Export Data**: Download results as a CSV file for further analysis.

 ## Configuration Options

 - **Analysis Method**: HTML parsing (faster) or OCR (more comprehensive)
-- **Worker Threads**: Number of parallel processing threads (1-10)
+- **Worker Threads**: Number of parallel processing threads (1-8).
-- **Headless Mode**: Run browser automation in background
+- **Headless Mode**: Run browser automation in the background.
-- **Anti-Detection**: Use stealth techniques to avoid bot detection
+- **Anti-Detection**: Attempt to use stealth techniques to avoid bot detection (use responsibly).
-- **Overwrite Results**: Replace existing classifications or skip duplicates
+- **Overwrite Existing Results**: If checked, re-processes and overwrites data for domains already in the database.
+Otherwise, skips them.

 ## API Endpoints

+The application uses several API endpoints for its operations.
+Key endpoints include:

-- `POST /api/process`: Real-time website classification
+- `POST /api/process-stream`: Initiates real-time website classification with streaming results.
-- `POST /api/process-mock`: Mock endpoint for testing (returns sample data)
+- `GET /api/health` (Backend): Checks the health of the Python backend (implicitly used by the frontend).
+- `GET /api/results`: Fetches stored classification results.
+- `GET /api/statistics`: Retrieves summary statistics.
+- `POST /api/export`: Handles exporting data (e.g., as CSV).
+- `GET /api/batches` (Potentially): May be used for managing batches of domains if this feature is further developed.

+Note: Some API routes like `/api/process` and `/api/process-mock` might still exist but `/api/process-stream` is the primary one for current functionality.

 ## Tech Stack